bullmoose20/MK-Docs/docs/files/overlays.md

     ```

     1. This must match the name of a library in your Plex server
-    2.  `config` refers to the location that you mapped to `config` when following the Komet Installation Guides.
+    2.  `config` refers to the location that you mapped to `config` when following the Kometa Installation Guides.

-Whenever I execute Komet and the Movies library is run, MyOverlays.yml will run and my "Direct Play" overlay will appear on all items with a 4K resolution.
+Whenever I execute Kometa and the Movies library is run, MyOverlays.yml will run and my "Direct Play" overlay will appear on all items with a 4K resolution.

 ## File Attributes